danafaye/WindowsAPIAbuseAtlas/NTDLL/Wow64DisableWow64FsRedirection/README.md

-# Wow64DisableWow64FsRedirection
+# 🕵️‍♂️ Wow64DisableWow64FsRedirection

 ## 🚀 Executive Summary
 `Wow64DisableWow64FsRedirection` is a sneaky backstage pass for 32-bit processes running on 64-bit Windows.
 It flips off the OS’s automatic file system detour, letting code write, read, or launch files straight from the real System32 folder instead of the redirected SysWOW64.
 This subtle toggle opens a stealthy door for malware to drop payloads where defenders least expect, dodge common detection hooks, and impersonate legit system activity.
 Because it’s quiet, built into the OS, and rarely needed outside installers, spotting its misuse can be a powerful early warning sign of deeper compromise.

 ## 🔍 What is `Wow64DisableWow64FsRedirection`
 Windows tries to be helpful: when a 32-bit process runs on a 64-bit system, it silently redirects file system access.
 Ask for `C:\Windows\System32`?
 You’ll get `C:\Windows\SysWOW64` instead.
-This keeps legacy stuff from breaking, but sometimes, a process really wants the real path—and that’s where `Wow64DisableWow64FsRedirection` steps in.
+This keeps legacy stuff from breaking, but sometimes, a process really wants the real path, and that’s where `Wow64DisableWow64FsRedirection` steps in.
 Call it once, and the OS stops getting in the way.
 No more redirection.
 You get raw access to the actual 64-bit system files.
 It shows up in installers and setup scripts that know what they’re doing.
 Everyone else?
 They probably shouldn’t be touching it.

 ## 🚩 Why It Matters
 Windows plays a quiet shell game with 32-bit processes: every time they reach for `System32`, the OS sneakily hands them `SysWOW64` instead.
 It’s meant to keep things compatible, but that redirection also becomes part of our detection assumptions.
 Most defenders, tools, and logs rely on it.
 Enter `Wow64DisableWow64FsRedirection`, and suddenly those assumptions fall apart.
 A 32-bit process can now access the real 64-bit file system, sidestep visibility, and do things that normally aren’t possible.
 It’s a low-noise way to quietly break the rules, and when it shows up outside an installer, it deserves attention.